spscatena/flash-cards/README.md

 # flash-cards
-A web app where a learner can create,
+A web app where a learner can create, read, update and delete flash cards.